SaraVieira/fiddly/Deployment.md

 ## Now

-To use now first create a file called `now.json` and put the follwing options in it:
+To use Now, first create a file called `now.json` and put the following options in it:

 ```json
 {